7 Ways to Prepare for In-Home Euthanasia for Dogs

 • Don’t apologize for crying.
 It’s also acceptable to laugh or smile as you reminisce about your wonderful time together.

-Settle Final Arrangements Before the Procedure
+7. Settle Final Arrangements Before the Euthanasia Appointment

 • Photography: Some choose to capture the intimate moments between them and their pet.
 Take close-up shots of the fur, paws, or nose to remember them.
 You can also consider having a final portrait together.